Jolanrensen/docProcessorGradlePlugin/README.md

     // We can use the same function for both processInnerTagWithContent and processTagWithContent private fun processContent(tagWithContent: String): String {

-        // We can log stuff if we want to using https://github.com/oshai/kotlin-logging logger.info { "Hi from the example logs!" }
+        // We can log stuff, if we want to, using https://github.com/oshai/kotlin-logging logger.info { "Hi from the example logs!" }

         // We can get the content after the @example tag.